10 Signs Demodex Mites are Dying Off: Symptoms, Treatment, and Die Off Effects

 However, recognizing the life cycle of the mites and the symptoms you may experience when they die (often called ‘die-off’) is crucial as your symptoms may temporarily worsen which can often create confusion and cause a patient to stop treatment too early.
 Many treatments, often recommended by both eye doctors and dermatologists, have been effective in clearing up red, itchy, and dry eyes in individuals when used correctly for 3-4 months.
 It’s important to consult with a physician or eye doctor before trying any Demodex treatment.

 In addition to treating the mites on your face, it’s recommended to address any underlying causes of Rosacea, such as poor gut health, liver toxicity, hormonal imbalances, a weakened immune system, and chronic inflammation.
 By taking a holistic approach, you can achieve long-term relief from both facial and Ocular Rosacea symptoms.
+Many people who’ve gone through a holistic healing protocol such as The Rosacea Method report no longer having to treat demodex mites topically once they’ve healed internally.

 Connecting the Dots: Rosacea and Demodex Mites